pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * If AI used protect last turn, no score increase
   * 50/50 to increase score

+* Hazards
-* Hazards (Stelth Rock, Toxic Spikes, Spikes, Sticky Web, Stone Axe, Ceaseless Edge)
+  * Affected moves: Stelth Rock, Toxic Spikes, Spikes, Sticky Web, Stone Axe, Ceaseless Edge
   * If AI faints player in less hits and player has a way to remove hazards, no score increase
   * If AI outdamages and player has a way to remove hazards, no score increase
   * 70/30 in favor of no hazards if player has a way to remove rocks